corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/onboarding/mgm-onboarding.md

 export SESSION_KEY_ID=<session key ID>
 ```
 {{< note >}}
-You can use a certifcate in addition to the session initiation key pair.
+You can use a certificate in addition to the session initiation key pair.
 For more information, see [Configuring Optional Session Certificates](session-certificates.html).
 {{< /note >}}

 To generate an Elliptic-curve Diffie–Hellman (ECDH) key pair: